stefsmeets/focus_package/readme.md

 ### Windows

-Windows users need to install [Python 2.7](https://www.python.org/downloads/), and make sure to click 'Add python.exe to Path' during setup
-The Windows version also needs [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (vc_redist.x86.exe)
+The windows version includes all dependencies and can be used as is.
+In case Windows complains, it is sometimes needed to install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (vc_redist.x86.exe)

 ### OSX